gacompa/JCB_jcbtest/src/joomla_component/2f178bc9-ea50-466d-8463-fcad5ca93908/README.md

 ### JCB!
 Joomla Component
-# Bookings (v44)
+# Bookings (v1.0.3)
 ## Bookings (Bookings)

 > Management of bookings for hikes or routes

+This component offer tools to manage bookings for hikes or routes.
-Main functionalities are
+Main administrative functionalities are
-Locations
+* Places: the list of places managed by the component
-* a list of stops, i.e. places for overnight stay (both Bases or camping sites), or transit places Reservations
+* Locations: descriptions of the subset of places for overnight stay for the night (either in-door or out-door) Main viewer functionalities are
+* list of Locations
+* details on single location
+* Map of places and paths

+To be done
+Reservations
 * a tool to simulate a route with stops and transit
 * a tool to submit the proposed route